-Ultimate Guide to Increse Conversion with Pricing Tables
+Ultimate Guide to Increse Conversion Rate with Pricing Tables in a Website

 Pricing tables are essentially the conversion engine of a business.
 A business practically makes money if it can "win over" the user, meaning it convinces the user to subscribe to one of the plans.
 So it's advisable to do it right.